API Reference

 model::JuMP.AbstractModel,

-Return a Vector representing y such that y = predictor(x).
+Return a Vector representing y such that y = predictor(x) and an AbstractFormulation containing the variables and constraints that were added to the model.

 The element type of x is deliberately unspecified.
 The vector x may contain any mix of scalar constants, JuMP decision variables, and scalar JuMP functions like AffExpr, QuadExpr, or NonlinearExpr.